django-commons/django-debug-toolbar/docs/resources.rst

 Have a great tutorial or talk about Django Debug Toolbar?
 We'd love to showcase it!
-If your content helps developers improve their debugging skills, follow our :doc:contributing guidelines <contributing> to submit it.
+If your content helps developers improve their debugging skills, follow our :doc:`contributing guidelines <contributing>` to submit it.

 To ensure relevant and accessible content, please check the following before submitting: